Lay Zhang: 2022: Departure from SM Entertainment and second world tour

 On February 22, 2022, Zhang released the collaborative album Dawn to Dusk with 24kGoldn.
 On February 23, the drama Challenges at Midlife was aired on Oriental Satellite TV, Zhejiang Satellite TV and Youku.
 Zhang starred as a young man with a double-faced character in the drama.
 It was his first TV series to play the villain.
 On April 8, 2022, Zhang released the song "酒(JIU)" in celebration of Exo 10th Year Debut Anniversary.
 That same day, he concluded his ten-year contract with SM Entertainment and personally stated that would remain active with Exo in the future.
 On April 22, he returned to the 6th season of the variety show Back to the Field as a regular cast member.
-On May 15, it was announced that he would star in the online film Chinese Youth: Me and My Youth to celebrate the 100th anniversary of the Communist Youth League, he plays the painter Xu Mai in the first unit Flag.
-On May 31, he collaborated with former NBA player Nick Young and released the theme song Time To Shine to pay tribute to the 75th anniversary of the NBA.
+On May 15, it was announced that he would star in the online film Chinese Youth: Me and My Youth to celebrate the 100th anniversary of the Communist Youth League, he plays the painter Xu Mai in the first unit, Flag.
+On May 31, he collaborated with former NBA player Nick Young and released the theme song "Time To Shine" to pay tribute to the 75th anniversary of the NBA.
 The MV of the song was later played on the Jumbotron in Chase Center during the NBA Finals on June 6.

-On July 23 to celebrate his 10th Year Debut Anniversary, Zhang held an online concert Grandline Sailing · FIREWORK.
-He donated his portion of the profits from the online concert to charity in the name of his fans later.
-On September 21, 2022, Zhang released the music video for the song "Veil", the title track of his EP West (西) that he released five days later on September 26, 2022.
-Starting Mid-October, Zhang held his second concert tour Grandline II · Infinite lands in Kuala Lumpur, Malaysia, Singapore, Bangkok, Thailand and San Francisco, USA respectively.
+On July 23 to celebrate his 10-year debut anniversary, Zhang held an online concert, Grandline Sailing · FIREWORK.
+He donated his portion of the profits to charity in the name of his fans.

+On September 21, 2022, Zhang released the music video for the song "Veil", the title track of his EP West (西), which he released five days later on September 26, 2022.

+Starting in mid-October, Zhang held his second concert tour, Grandline II · Infinite lands in Kuala Lumpur, Malaysia, Singapore, Bangkok, Thailand and San Francisco, USA respectively.

 On November 23, he was invited to a seminar at Harvard Business School, during which he shared thoughts about Asian culture and M-POP music.
 On November 26, Zhang headlined the 1st MetaMoon Music Festival which was set to showcase AAPI and Asian artists and culture, at Barclays Center in New York.
 On December 31, he performed "ChangSha" and "Veil" at the Dream Oriental 2023 Oriental Satellite TV New Year's Eve Ceremony.